Patient and community satisfaction

 Higher-than-average patient recommendations

-In a government-sponsored volunteer survey of patients at more than 3,700 U.S. hospitals, UC Davis met or exceeded state and federal averages in two of 10 categories: whether patients were given information about what to do during recovery at home; and their likelihood to recommend the hospital to others.
-Seventy-one percent of UC Davis patients said they would definitely recommend the hospital to family or friends, exceeding state marks and tying the national average.
+In a government-sponsored volunteer survey of patients at more than 3,700 U.S. hospitals, UC Davis met or exceeded both state and federal averages in three of 11 categories: whether patients were given information about what to do during recovery at home, whether patients strongly agreed they understood their care when they left the hospital, and whether they would recommend the hospital to others.
+The medical center matched or exceeded state averages in four other areas.
+Seventy-four percent of UC Davis patients said they would definitely recommend the hospital to family or friends.

-The results, as they appeared on the Hospital Compare website as of late April 2013, are from the Hospital Consumers Assessment of Healthcare Providers and Systems survey conducted by the U.S. Department of Health and Human Services.
+The results, as they appeared on the Hospital Compare website as of February 2015, are from the Hospital Consumers Assessment of Healthcare Providers and Systems survey conducted by the U.S. Department of Health and Human Services.

-UC Davis Medical Group's overall rating of care significantly exceeded the state average in the 2011 Patient Assessment Survey, a survey of more than 56,000 health-care consumers statewide conducted by the nonprofit California Cooperative Healthcare Reporting Initiative.
+UC Davis Medical Group's overall rating of care exceeded the state average in the 2013 Patient Assessment Survey, a survey of nearly 59,000 health-care consumers statewide about patient care received in 2012.
+The survey is conducted by the nonprofit California Cooperative Healthcare Reporting Initiative.
+UC Davis earned a score of three on a scale of one to four (four being highest) in the four individual categories: communication with patients, coordination of patient care, helpfulness of office staff and timeliness of care and services.